 Marci currently resides in Atlanta with her husband Joel and son Joshua.
 She volunteers at the Atlanta International School, is a member of The Temple and is active in other charitable organizations in Atlanta.

-In 2010 Republicans won the majority in both chambers of the NC General Assembly and in 2011 April was selected to be a preferred fundraising vendor for the NC House Republican Caucus.
+In 2011 April became a preferred fundraising vendor for the NC House Republican Caucus following the 2010 election when Republicans won majorities in both chambers of the NC Legislature.
 She stepped down from her family business and started April Byrd Consulting.
-April has raised money for over a dozen NC House Members including the former House Majority Leader, Rep. Mike Hager.
-In addition to successfully raising money for NC House Members she has been a fundraising consultant to a NC Supreme Court Justice, a NC Court of Appeals Judge, Three US Congressional Candidates, The Jesse Helms Center, and NC House Legislative Partners (an Independent Expenditure Committee).
-In 2016 April had the opportunity to work with Ed Broyhill, the Finance Committee Co-Chair for North Carolina to successfully raise $1 million plus for Trump for President/Trump Victory Fund.
+April has raised money for over a dozen NC House Members including the former House Majority Leader.
+In addition to successfully raising money for NC House Members she has been a fundraising consultant to NC Supreme Court Justices, NC Court of Appeals Judges, three US Congressional Candidates, The Jesse Helms Center, and a 501c4 Independent Expenditure Committee.
+During the 2016 Election, April worked on over a dozen events for National and State candidates.
+Through her extensive political work April has built solid relationships with elected officials and their staff at the state and local level in North Carolina.

-April currently resides in Huntersville, NC outside of Charlotte with Gregg and their yellow Lab, Faith.
-She stays active in the Lake Norman Community through Lake Norman Baptist Church, Hands on Charlotte, and is an active member of the Raleigh City Club.
+April attended the University of Georgia and has a BA in Economics.
+April resides in Cornelius, NC outside of Charlotte with her yellow Lab, Faith.
+She stays active in the Lake Norman Community through Lake Norman Baptist Church and is an active member of Northstone Country Club.

 Capitol Resources, LLC founder, Clare Hester is recognized as one of Mississippi’s top lobbyists.
 She is a force at the Mississippi State Capitol, waging and winning multiple political and legislative campaigns each year for and against propositions on behalf of businesses and trade associations.